-Pulmonary hypertension (PH), defined as the increase of mean pulmonary blood pressure above normal values, encompasses a series of disorders characterized by the increase of pulmonary vascular resistance and progressive deterioration of the right ventricle.
-The incidence of pulmonary hypertension in the population is high and it is associated with morbidity and high mortality.
+Pulmonary hypertension (PH), defined as the increase of mean pulmonary blood above normal values, pressure disorders encompasses a series of characterized by the increase of pulmonary resistance and progressive deterioration of the right ventricle.
+The incidence of pulmonary hypertension in the population is high and it is associated with high morbidity and mortality.
 Approximately two thirds of patients with left ventricular dysfunction (systolic or isolated diastolic) develop pulmonary hypertension.
 Currently, there is a lack of treatments for pulmonary hypertension.